-D. How to get your medical services and drugs until your membership in our plan ends
+D. Your medical services and drugs until your membership in our plan ends

 If you leave our plan, it may take time before your membership ends and your new Medicare and Medi-Cal coverage begins.
 During this time, you keep getting your prescription drugs and health care through our plan until your new plan begins.